Mathumalathig/Retail-Sales-Forecasting-and-Price-Optimization/README.md

 ## 📌 Project Overview
 This project focuses on **predicting weekly sales for each store** using various time series forecasting techniques.
 The goal is to identify the best-performing model for accurate sales predictions, helping businesses in **inventory management**, **staff planning**, and **promotional strategies**.
+This project is a Time Series–based machine learning solution that predicts future retail sales and suggests optimal pricing strategies to maximize revenue.

 ---